 - A tender lump on either side of the vaginal opening

 Exams and Tests

-A pelvic exam reveals an enlarged and tender Bartholin's gland.
+The health care provider will do a pelvic exam.
+The Bartholin gland will be enlarged and tender.
 A biopsy may be recommended in older women to look for a tumor, although this is very rare.